 Can Dogs Eat Popcorn?
 Your Guide of Dos and Don’ts

-Everyone knows that the primary source of a dog’s nutrition should come from food formulated to suit their requirements, but while there are a number of great options on the market, giving your dog a bit of human food can be fun for both you and your canine companion.
-But can dogs have popcorn?
+The primary source of a dog’s nutrition should come from food formulated to suit their dietary needs, but while there are lots of great options on the market, giving your dog a bit of human food can be tempting for both you and definitely for your canine companion.
+With lots of foods, it can be difficult to know if you're doing the right thing.
+So, can dogs have popcorn?

-We’ve put together this guide of dos and don’ts when it comes to feeding popcorn to your dog(s), so you can relax with your favorite film snack without second-guessing yourself.
+We’ve put together this guide of dos and don’ts when it comes to feeding popcorn to your dog, so you can relax with your favorite movie snack without second-guessing yourself or hurting your pet.

 Can Dogs Eat Popcorn?

-Dogs will eat basically anything put in front of them, but only because they don’t always know what their bodies are capable of. (and deliciousness is hard to resist) When it comes to popcorn in its purest form, there’s nothing intrinsically dangerous about it being ingested by dogs; however, the majority of us aren’t eating plain ol’ air-popped corn when binging on the hot new crime miniseries.
+Some dogs will eat pretty much anything put in front of them, but only because they don’t always know what their bodies are capable of (and deliciousness is hard to resist).
+When it comes to pure popcorn (that has fully popped) without any toppings or additions at all, there’s nothing intrinsically dangerous about it being ingested by dogs; however, the majority of us aren’t eating plain old air-popped corn when binging on the hot new crime miniseries on Netflix.

 The popcorns that most of us enjoy might be covered in butter, sugar, salt, or even that ingenious sweet and salty flavoring that you can’t quite put your finger on.
-Still, while these will make popcorn far more enjoyable to us, they will also make it a less viable option as a doggy snack.
+Still, while these will make popcorn far more enjoyable for us, they will also make it a less appropriate option as a doggy snack.

 Is Popcorn Good for Dogs?